-The application is intended to be utilized in a "Bring Your Own Device" (BYOD) setting, where employees will use Company provided cell phones and outside resources will be asked to utilize their Company provided cell phones or tablet computers to receive assignments and complete forms related to storm damage assessment and outage and emergency repair work/asset replacements.
+The application is intended to be utilized in both a "Bring Your Own Device" (BYOD) setting or via a Corporate Mobile Device Management (MDM).
+In BYOD, employees or Contractors will use personally provided cell phones or tablets.
+In an MDM deployment, Company and outside Contractor and/or Foreign Crew resources will be asked to utilize their Company provided and MDM managed cell phones or tablet computers to receive assignments and complete forms related to storm damage assessment and outage and emergency repair work/asset replacements.

-The application is currently available for Apple iOS and Google Android operating systems and can be found in the respective App Stores (see Figure 7.14).
+The application is currently available for Apple iOS and Google Android operating systems and can be found in the respective App Stores (see Figure 7.15).
 A search term of "PSEGLI Field Mobility" returns a match in either App Store.